francois-durand/package_helper_2/CONTRIBUTING.rst

 $ git push
 $ git push --tags

-Travis will then deploy to PyPI if tests pass.
+GitHub will then deploy to PyPI if tests pass.